J3RN/jbi/README.md

 ## TODO

-- [ ] Don't immediately give up if a loop is unclosed.
+- [ ] Don't immediately give up if a loop is unclosed in REPL.
 Give the user the opportunity to close it.
+- [ ] Allow readline-style command line editing in REPL.
 - [ ] Tests, probably.
 - [ ] J3RN's Brainf*ck Compiler (JBC) :wink: